matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 ## Accessioning guidelines
 The accessioning phase lies between formally agreeing to acquire a work and actually being in a position, with everything in place, to accession a work into a collection.
 It is a moment when you make sure that you have everything that was agreed as part of the purchase or gift.
 In the case of traditional works of art, for example a painting, this is the moment when you check the painting arrived, that it is the painting you thought you were buying and that it is in the expected condition.
 The end of this phase is marked by legal title passing to the new owner.

 There may be occasions when sculptures, paintings or other types of objects are also included as part of the work.
-However, for the majority of cases, what you are buying when you buy a time-based media work of art is not a unique material object but rather the means and the rights to be able to display the work, loan it, preserve it and sell it.
+However, for the majority of cases, what you are buying when you buy a media artwork is not a unique material object but rather the means and the rights to be able to display the work, loan it, preserve it and sell it.
 To be able to enact these rights you will need to be in possession of preservation master material and information about how the work is to be installed.

 <div id="acq-slider" class="liquid-slider">